dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 type: docs
 title: "Authenticating to Azure"
 linkTitle: "Authenticating to Azure"
-description: "How to authenticate Azure components using Azure AD and Managed Identities"
+description: "How to authenticate Azure components using Azure AD and/or Managed Identities"
 aliases:
   - "/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/"
   - "/reference/components-reference/supported-secret-stores/azure-keyvault-managed-identity/"